maxofn/ESA_GAS/README.md

 ### Collect gas flow data

-We downloaded gas flow (measured in gigawatt-hours, GWh) data from a central distribution station in Slovenia.
+We download gas flow data (measured in gigawatt-hours, GWh) from a central distribution station in Slovenia.
 Although the process is automated via the ENTSOG API, we provide monthly aggregates in a CSV file for a simplified presentation.